OpenCTI-Platform/docs/docs/development/python.md

 # Using the helper functions

 The main class `OpenCTIApiClient` contains all what you need to interact with the platform, you just have to initialize it.
-If your OpenCTI instance requires TLS, you can specify either the file path of the SSL .pem file, or provide a key-value pair representing the file paths to your cert and private key in a tuple with the `cert` parameter when initializing the `OpenCTIApiClient`.
-If you need to require TLS certificate verification on the server, you can provide a boolean value for the `ssl_verify` parameter.

 The following example shows how you create an indicator in OpenCTI using the python library with TLP marking and OpenCTI compatible date format.